hannesdatta/course-dprep/slides/dprep.md

 - moved to NL 12 years ago
 - married, 2 kids (2 and 5 years old)
 - streaming from 'de zolderkamer' in 's-Hertogenbosch
-- geek at heart (got a 3D printer for Christmas), love listening & playing music, start new hobbies every few months...
+- geek at heart (got a 3D printer for Christmas), love listening & playing music, starting new hobbies every few months...
 - now Associate Prof at Tilburg University

 <!--
 ## Professional background